• Skip to main content

 Much of What You’re Going to Do or Say Today is Not Essential

-If you’re a modern knowledge worker, odds are you’re going to go to work, read some emails, reply to some emails, attend some meetings, grab a coffee, have lunch, attend another meeting or two, catch up on emails, and finally head home.
-You’ll be busy from the moment you get to work until the moment you go home.
+If you’re a modern knowledge worker, your typical day might look something like this: you go to work, read and reply to emails, attend meetings, grab a coffee, have lunch, attend more meetings, catch up on emails, and finally head home.
+You’re busy from the moment you arrive until the moment you leave.

-When you do find a nook of time, you’ll likely be bombarded with beeping, dings, calls, and other people who only need a sliver of our time.
-After all, they too have something urgent to do.
-They too, have a deadline.
-After a long day, you’ll come home mentally and physically drained.
-Eventually, you’ll reach a tipping point and say enough is enough.
+When you do find a moment of unplanned time, you’re likely bombarded with beeps, dings, calls, and interruptions from colleagues who need just a sliver of your time.
+After all, they, too, have urgent tasks and looming deadlines.
+At the end of a long day, you come home mentally and physically drained, wondering what you got done.

-The very next day, you’ll head into the office vowing to change things.
-You’ll start to think about how to work more productively when, ding, a meeting invite pops up for an urgent meeting to decide the fate of a product.
+The next day, you head into the office, determined to get some work done.
+You start to think about how to work more productively when, ding, an urgent meeting invite pops up to deal with a critical problem you were not even aware of.

-It doesn’t matter that you haven’t done the work to have an informed opinion on the matter, it matters that you go and make some token contribution to the meeting.
-The plan to work better flies out the window; any hope of sanity along with it.
+It doesn’t matter that you haven’t done the work to have an informed opinion; what matters is that you attend and try to solve the problem.
+Despite your best intentions, your plan to work better flies out the window, along with any hope of sanity.

-There is another way to improve performance but it’s a bit unconventional: Eliminate the bullshit.
+There is another way to improve performance, albeit unconventional: Eliminate the bullshit.

 Focus on what’s important and eliminate the rest.

-Before doing anything, ask yourself, “is this necessary?”
-And if it’s not necessary, ask yourself why you’re doing it.
+Before doing anything, ask yourself, “Is this necessary?”
+If not, ask yourself why you’re doing it in the first place.

-The idea comes from eminent stoic philosopher Marcus Aurelius.
+This idea comes from stoic philosopher Marcus Aurelius, who wrote in Meditations:

 [M]ost of what we say and do is not essential.
 Eliminate it, you’ll have more time and more tranquility.
 Ask yourself, is this necessary.

-Ok, that makes sense.
-So why don’t more people do this?
+So why don’t more people follow this advice?

-“Worldly wisdom,” writes John Maynard Keynes in The General Theory of Employment, Interest, and Money, “teaches that it is better for reputation to fail conventionally than to succeed unconventionally.”
+John Maynard Keynes offers an explanation in The General Theory of Employment, Interest, and Money: “Worldly wisdom teaches that it is better for reputation to fail conventionally than to succeed unconventionally.”

-More people should follow the advice of Aurelius — It’s not that difficult, it’s common sense.
-It just looks difficult because it’s unconventional.
+More people should follow Aurelius’s advice—it’s not difficult, it’s common sense.
+It only seems difficult because it’s unconventional.

 Read Next